MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-background-process.md

   |Windows, macOs (x64), and Linux | **3.1 (recommended)**, 5.0, 6.0 |
   |macOs (arm64) |6.0 |

-* Development certificate, if the development certificate for localhost is not installed for tab in Windows or macOS, the Teams toolkit prompts you to install it.
+* If the development certificate for localhost is not installed for tab in Windows or macOS, the Teams toolkit prompts you to install it.

-* Azure Functions binding extensions defined in `api/extensions.csproj`.
-If Azure Functions binding extensions is not installed, the Teams Toolkit installs Azure Functions binding extensions.
+* If Azure Functions binding extensions defined in `api/extensions.csproj` are not installed, the Teams Toolkit installs Azure Functions binding extensions.

-* NPM packages, applicable for tab app, bot app, messaging extension app, and Azure Functions.
-If NPM is not installed, the Teams Toolkit installs all NPM packages.
+* If NPM packages, applicable for tab app, bot app, messaging extension app, and Azure Functions is not installed, the Teams Toolkit installs all NPM packages.

-* Bot and messaging extension.
-The Teams Toolkit starts Ngrok to create a HTTP tunnel for bot and messaging extension.
+* The Teams Toolkit starts Ngrok to create a HTTP tunnel for bot and messaging extension.

-* Ports available, if tab, bot, messaging extension, and Azure Functions ports are unavailable, the local debug terminates.
+* If tab, bot, messaging extension, and Azure Function ports are unavailable, the local debug terminates.

   The following table lists the ports available for components: